Land Use and Zoning

 We frequently assist developers in obtaining permanent rights to use subsurface space and air rights above public ways.
 This process includes the preparation of appropriate documents and the resolution of technical issues with various municipal agencies.

 Historic Landmark Issues

 Federal, state, and local historic landmark regulations may impose significant constraints upon the development or redevelopment of property.
 Our attorneys often assist clients in opposing efforts to designate their properties as historic landmarks or to include them in historic landmark districts.
 We also provide counsel on conservation easements.
-In cases where buildings have been designated as landmarks, our attorneys have obtained approvals allowing clients to redevelop such buildings within the confines of applicable historic landmark regulations.
+In cases where buildings have been designated as landmarks, we have obtained approvals allowing clients to redevelop such buildings within the confines of applicable historic landmark regulations.